hpcleuven/VscDocumentation/source/data/user_access.rst

 User Access to iRODS
 ====================

-The Tier-1 Data Service is currently in a pilot phase, so access to the system is strictly by invitation.
+The Tier-1 Data Service at KU Leuven is currently in a pilot phase, so access to the system is strictly by invitation.
 If you have a use case that combines data and computing workflows and you are interested on testing the Tier-1 Data service you can contact us to discuss a possible collaboration by e-mail at the address: data@vscentrum.be

 To be able to log on and to use the Tier-1 Data platform, you need to have an active vsc-account and an approved Tier-1 Data project.
 During the pilot phase Tier-1 Data projects are granted by invitation only.